 This site provides access to the vast resources and information available to employers and employees through the Department of Labor.

-Free online courses, business loans and grants, statistics, support and resources for starting and growing a new business, including special sections for women or minority owned businesses.
+The Small Business Administration offers free online courses, business loans and grants, statistics, support and resources for starting and growing a new business.
+It includes a special section for women or minority owned businesses.

-This site provides information on patenting, trademarking or copywriting anything, and allows users to search patents to make sure your idea is unique.
+This site provides information on patenting, trademarking or copy-writing anything, and allows users to search patents to ensure that your idea is unique.

-This resource helps minority-owned businesses learn to contract with the Federal government and secure special financing.
+This resource helps minority-owned businesses learn how to contract with the Federal government and secure special financing.

 Information for women business owners on mentoring, conferences and education, research and publications, and news.

 The US Department of the Interior provides a variety of services including Acquisition, Financial Management, Human Resources and Small Business Information.